kometolabs/vite-tailwind-nojs-starter/README.md

 ## When to use

-1. When we need to develop a pure HTML/CSS prototype.
+1. When you need to develop a pure HTML/CSS prototype.
-2. When we import a standalone version of a JS framework right through HTML.
+2. When you import a standalone version of a JS framework right through HTML.

 ## How to use